 The church asserted that the grove of trees not only acted to screen the area from heavy traffic on two sides but also gave the area a natural, pleasing, aesthetic, wooded atmosphere.
 The trial court directed a verdict for C.S.
 McCrossan on the ground that the church failed to prove damage based on diminution in value of the real estate.

 The church appealed.

 Held: The decision was reversed.
-The Minnesota Supreme Court ruled that the proper measure of damages for negligence in suffocating the trees was the replacement cost of trees rather than merely the loss of value of the real estate, notwithstanding the inability of the church to prove that destruction of trees diminished the value of the property as a whole.
-The replacement cost of trees that have an aesthetic value to the owner as ornamental and shade trees or for purposes of screening sound and providing privacy may be considered in determining damage incurred from the destruction of the trees, to extent that the cost is reasonable and practical.
+The Minnesota Supreme Court ruled that the proper measure of damages for negligence in suffocating the trees was the replacement cost of trees rather than merely the loss of value of the real estate, notwithstanding the inability of the church to prove that the destruction of trees diminished the value of the property as a whole.
+The replacement cost of trees that have an aesthetic value to the owner as ornamental and shade trees or for purposes of screening sound and providing privacy may be considered in determining damage incurred from the destruction of the trees to extent that the cost is reasonable and practical.

 Although evidence may be presented in rebuttal that the effect on the value of land as a whole is minimal, it is for the jury to balance elements of damage in arriving at a just and reasonable award.

 – Tom Root